devprofile98/shm/README.md

 cmake .. && cmake --build . -j
 ```

-use the generated library, for an example see [link text](https://github.com/devprofile98/shm-scene1.git)
+use the generated library, for an example see [shm-scene1](https://github.com/devprofile98/shm-scene1.git)